valinet/AudioPot/README.md

 # AudioPot

 AudioPot is the software implementation for my audio volume knob project.
 Basically, I connected a potentiometer to an Arduino, and I output the values I read off it with the ADC to the serial port.
 On the client (works on Windows), I set the system volume proportional to the received value.
-Also, the potentiometer can be pressed down, triggering the reset button on the Arduino, which plays/pauses current media on the computer
+Also, the potentiometer can be pressed down, triggering the reset button on the Arduino, which plays/pauses current media on the computer.

+Binaries are available in [Releases](https://github.com/valinet/AudioPot/releases).

 #### Concepts shown in this example: